DatIT-026/Win95WebProject/README.md

-#THis repository is made by DatIT
+#This repository is made by DatIT

 Many thanks to Victor Ribeiro: https://github.com/victorqribeiro/fos